 (Federal Open Market Committee, 2012)

 In 1970, Arthur Okun succinctly captured the importance of this balancing act by the Federal Reserve in the concept of the Economic Discomfort Index (EDI).
-The EDI is an economic indicator that seeks to capture the economic health of the average citizen.
+The EDI, which is often referred to as the Misery Index, is an economic indicator that seeks to capture the economic health of the average citizen.
 The index is the sum of seasonally adjusted unemployment and the annual inflation rate.
-The EDI postulates that higher unemployment and higher inflation adversely affect the economic health of the average citizen.
-The EDI is often referred to as the Misery Index (Cohen, Ferretti, & McIntosh, 2014).
+The EDI postulates that higher unemployment and higher inflation adversely affect the economic health of the average citizen (Cohen, Ferretti, & McIntosh, 2014).

-Adding to the complexity of the Fed’s balancing act is the uneven impacts of unemployment at the margins and price inflation on individual consumption profiles.
+Adding to the complexity of the Federal Reserve’s balancing act is the uneven impacts of unemployment at the margins and price inflation on individual consumption profiles.
 Unemployment rates and the impact of monetary policy will differ by population segment, while individual consumers will experience inflation rates that can vary substantially from the Consumer Price Index (CPI).
-In balancing its dual mandate, the Federal Reserve directly impacts the well-being of individuals in the economy through the risk of unemployment or degradation of living standards caused by rising prices.
+In balancing its dual mandate, the Federal Reserve directly affects the well-being of individuals in the economy through the risk of unemployment or degradation of living standards caused by rising prices.

 Literature Review

-The Economic Discomfort Index
+Economic Discomfort Index

 The formula for the EDI and its historic values are explored in the article “Economic Discomfort and Consumer Sentiment.”
 (Lovell & Tien, 1999).
-The formula for the EDI is captured in the following figure 1:
+The formula for the EDI is captured in Figure 1.